rancher/docs/content/rancher/v2.6/en/monitoring-alerting/how-monitoring-works/_index.md

 Monitoring V2 deploys three default exporters that provide additional metrics for Prometheus to store:

 1. `node-exporter`: exposes hardware and OS metrics for Linux hosts.
-For more information on `node-exporter`, refer to the [upstream documentation.](https://prometheus.io/docs/guides/node-exporter/)
+For more information on `node-exporter`, refer to the [upstream documentation](https://prometheus.io/docs/guides/node-exporter/).

 1. `windows-exporter`: exposes hardware and OS metrics for Windows hosts (only deployed on Windows clusters).
+For more information on `windows-exporter`, refer to the [upstream documentation](https://github.com/prometheus-community/windows_exporter).

-1. [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics): expose additional metrics that track the state of resources contained in the Kubernetes API (e.g. pods, workloads, etc.).
+1. `kube-state-metrics`: expose additional metrics that track the state of resources contained in the Kubernetes API (e.g., pods, workloads, etc.).
+For more information on `kube-state-metrics`, refer to the [upstream documentation](https://github.com/kubernetes/kube-state-metrics/tree/master/docs).

 ServiceMonitors and PodMonitors will scrape these exporters, as defined [here](#defining-what-metrics-are-scraped).
 Prometheus stores these metrics, and you can query the results via either Prometheus's UI or Grafana.

-See [architecture](#1-architecture-overview) section for more information on recording rules, alerting rules, and Alertmanager.
+See the [architecture](#1-architecture-overview) section for more information on recording rules, alerting rules, and Alertmanager.

 ### Components Exposed in the Rancher UI